dtaht/blog-cerowrt/content/post/all_up_testing.md

 All up testing is the fastest way to find "the true variable" - what Donald Rumsfeld called the [unknown unknown]().
-I've spent most of my life in the pre-scientific process, the one chasing intuition, in search of isolating and fixing the unknown unknowns - endless experimentation, tweaking as many variables as possible,
+I've spent most of my life in the pre-scientific process, chasing intuition, in search of isolating and fixing the unknown unknowns - doing endless experimentation, tweaking as many variables as possible, trying to find a lever to move the world, writing down random results of random tests, in the hope that one day a repeatable pattern may emerge, and an unknown unknown, move, at least, to being a known unknown, or a known.

 True scientists (I can't count myself as one!) find my approach maddening.
 They want to test each variable in isolation, figure it out thoroughly, write a paper, then move on.
 Hell, my approach makes *me* crazy - I'll find a bunch of problems that interact somehow and then grope for months to isolate the real variable(s), by backing off each major change one by one to see what was really broke.
+Or, if I'm lucky - by describing what I encounterd so well that someone with more of a clue can have their "Aha!" moment.

 The real world does not have many single variable problems.
 Nearly all those have been isolated and examined.
 All that's left is the interaction between multiple variables.

-I (with a lot of help), pounded through 50 years of network queue theory to ultimately come up with what became fq_codel.
+I (with a lot of help), pounded through 50 years of network queue theory to ultimately help come up with what became fq_codel.
 I'd started off with a vague generalization - "Why didn't wondershaper scale up?"

 It turned out there were multiple variables in play, all of which inobvious.